aliwaqas333/openvslam/README.md

 # Welcome

-This is a work in progress started on May 2020.
-Original openvslam is being adapted to be built on eclipse instead of using cmake, to allow programmers modify the code mainly for testing and usability purposes.
+Original openvslam was adapted to be built on eclipse instead of using cmake, to allow programmers modify the code mainly for testing and usability purposes.

 This project is built in eclipse CDT with C++17 and opencv 4, on Ubuntu 20.04.
 Should work on any: